gunjanmishra090/Hospital-Management-Website/README.md

 - Doctor availability
 - Appointment scheduling
 - Departmental coordination
-- Contact and communication details
+- Contact and communication details.
 - It improves efficiency by digitizing the manual hospital record system, reducing paper usage, and enhancing data accessibility and security.

 # 🚀 Features